DataDog/documentation/content/en/account_management/guide/hourly-usage-migration.md

 ## Multi-organization responses

-The v2 API supports retrieving usage data for all of your child organizations in one request.
+The v2 API supports retrieving usage data for all of your child organizations in all regions in one request.
 Use the parameter `filter[include_descendants]` to request data for child organizations.

 ### Further Reading